 What to Bring: Biting Midge Spray, hiking boots,

 My husband and I recently celebrated our fifth wedding anniversary on the Isle of Skye in the Scottish Highlands.
 We are both Scottish, and it’s somewhere we’ve always talked about traveling.
 Visiting in July was the perfect time, as the weather was beautiful, although much of the United Kingdom was experiencing a heat wave, so the temperatures were a bit higher than normal here.
 All of the Highland’s beautiful flowers like purple Heather and gorgeous flowering shrubs were in full bloom.
+Read this guide to 10 Incredible things to see and do on the Isle of Skye in Scotland!

-When considering places to renew our vows, we knew we wanted somewhere outdoors to reflect our wedding on the shores of the lake we both grew up on, and somewhere outside of busy towns with lots of natural beauty, which admittedly didn’t narrow our list down too much.
+When considering places to renew our vows, we knew we wanted somewhere outdoors to reflect our wedding on the shores of the lake we both grew up on, and somewhere outside of busy towns with lots of natural beauty, which admittedly didn’t narrow our list down too much in Scotland.
 We were torn between here and the Fairy Glen, both of which are magical, and we elected to go here because we wanted a bit of an adventure hiking to the top of the falls and swimming.
 I could’t have dreamt of a more perfect place to renew our vows!

 About the Fairy Pools on the Isle of Skye